 Filled with noodles and vegetables, these are delicious dipped in sweet chilli, or a soy-based dipping sauce.
 The addition of cooked shredded chicken or duck is also an option.

-Follow a recipe; follow food safety and hygiene rules; tidy away; crack an egg; beat an egg; handle and roll pastry; chop using the bridge/claw technique safely; use a vegetable peeler safely.
+Follow a recipe; follow food safety and hygiene rules; tidy away; crack an egg; beat an egg; handle and roll pastry; use measuring spoons and cups; use weighing scales; cut using bridge/claw knife technique safely; use a vegetable peeler safely; use a box grater safely; use the hob/oven (with adult supervision).

-Chopping board, knife, small bowls, measuring spoons, teaspoons, pastry brush, baking sheet.
+Chopping board, knife, fork, vegetable peeler,box grater, large bowl, small bowls, measuring spoons, teaspoons, weighing scales, pastry brush, baking sheet, oven gloves.

 Allergens: (Please note the allergens listed are indicative only.
 Allergens vary depending on brand; check the labels on the products you use)